zakariazafar/robotsimulator/README.md

 ## Install and Execute##

-From your terminal clone the repository by writing
+From your terminal clone the repository or download the source file and enter to the application root directory.
-| git@github.com:zakariazafar/robotsimulator.git

-then >> cd robotsimulator
-to enter into the directory
+Then execute

-execute >> ruby main.rb
+    ruby main.rb

 Start entering the commands.

+    -1
-Enter **-1** to exit from the application.
+to exit from the application.